-Once you have successfully completed your PGDL exams, you have the opportunity to specialise or develop an understanding in alternative areas, take two extra modules and you could graduate with a Graduate LLB (Hons) awarded by BPP University.
-The Graduate Diploma in Law is awarded by BPP University and is recognised as completion of the academic stage by the SRA and BSB.
+The Postgraduate Diploma in Law is awarded by BPP University and is recognised as completion of the academic stage by the SRA and BSB.

-When you have passed your PGDL, you're guaranteed a place on our LPC, the next step to becoming a solicitor.
+When you have passed your PGDL, you can proceed to our LPC, the next step to becoming a solicitor.
 Or you can apply for our BTC, the next step to becoming a barrister.

 How the programme is taught

-You'll be taught by our experienced legal professionals and academics with time split evenly between tutorials and lectures as well as regular consolidation sessions and a wealth of online resources.
+You'll be taught by our experienced legal professionals and academics with time split evenly between interactive live workshops as well as regular consolidation sessions and a wealth of online resources.
 For full details view our Locations tab.